 Acai is a berry native to South America that is pretty healthy, but hasn't been scientifically proven to be any healthier than many other types of berries, such as blueberries, raspberries, or blackberries.
 However, since many gullible people have never heard of acai berries, they jump at ridiculous advertisements which claim their acai berry extracts will help them lose weight.
-Incidentally, many of the companies selling these extracts are pyramid schemes.
+Incidentally, many of the companies selling these extracts are pyramid scheme

 Fat woman: I can't lose this excess belly fat!
 I've tried everything except for a sensible diet and exercise plan.
 What ever should I do?